Lizard Lighthouse: History

-A light was first exhibited here in 1619, built thanks to the efforts of Sir Christopher Dimaline but it was extinguished and the tower demolished in 1630 because of difficulties in raising funds for its operation and maintenance.
+A light was first exhibited here in 1619, built thanks to the efforts of Sir John Killigrew, but it was extinguished and the tower demolished in 1630 because of difficulties in raising funds for its operation and maintenance.

 The current lighthouse, consisting of two towers with cottages between them, was built in 1751 by the landowner Thomas Fonnereau; each tower was topped by a coal-fired brazier.
 Trinity House took responsibility for the installation in 1771.
 In 1812 the coal burners on each tower were replaced with Argand lamps and reflectors.
 In each tower a fixed arrangement of nineteen lamps and reflectors was installed.
 In 1873 the original lamps and reflectors were still in use.
 That year, because of the number of wrecks still occurring around the Point, the decision was taken to upgrade the lights and provide a fog signal.

 Therefore, in 1874, the site was significantly changed by the building of an engine room to provide electric power, not only for the lights but also for a fog siren.
 The engine room was equipped with three 10 hp caloric engines by A & F Brown of New York, driving six Siemens dynamo-electric machines, which in turn powered an arc lamp in each tower; (caloric engines were used because there was no nearby source of fresh water for steam power).
 At the same time a pair of medium-sized (third-order) fixed catadioptric optics were installed, one on each tower, designed by John Hopkinson of Chance Brothers.
 The siren was in use from January 1878; it sounded (one blast every five minutes) through a 15 ft horizontal horn which was installed on the roof of the engine house and could be moved depending on the prevailing wind direction.
 The new electric lights were first lit on 29 March that same year.
 In 1885 the Siemens dynamos were replaced by a pair of more powerful de Méritens magneto-electric generators.